All is revealed

 (There’s also a quick passing reference at the beginning of the post to The Supremes hit I Hear a Symphony and I will give credit to those who spotted it particularly since it’s the only post other than “Location” to have a second reference contained in the body of the entry.)

-I Call it Pretty Music
+I Call it Pretty Music.

-If I’d simply used the snippet of lyric, “done a lot of foolish things”, identifying this song might have proven well nigh impossible so I tried to add a hint by noting that Gordy signed and sealed but delivered a great return on investment from his family’s loan.
+If I’d simply used the snippet of lyric, “done a lot of foolish things”, identifying this song might have proven well nigh impossible so I tried to add a hint by noting that Gordy not only signed and sealed but delivered a great return on investment from his family’s loan.
 I hope the combination led someone to connect them with the song Signed, Sealed, Delivered (I’m Yours).

-I Call it Pretty Music – part 2
+I Call it Pretty Music – part 2.

 Since the focus of this contest is Stevie Wonder, it should make sense that I’d have a segment tracking his career when I was writing the overview of Motown’s history.
 Then, to make things a little easier for those in the competition, I placed the song reference in that section.
 In describing the setback he faced as he transitioned away from being Little Stevie Wonder I wrote, “At this point Wonder might have felt he was standing on the outside trying to get on the inside …” This came almost verbatim from his song Did I hear You Say You Love Me.
 It appears near the end of the first verse.

-I Call it Pretty Music – part 3
+I Call it Pretty Music – part 3.

 After making things relatively easy for you in the previous few posts, you had to read to the ultimate paragraph in this penultimate entry to find the clue.
 The phrase, “equal opportunity for all to sing, dance, and clap their hands” ends the first verse of one of Wonder’s best known compositions – his tribute to Duke Ellington – Sir Duke.

-I Call it Pretty Music – part 4
+I Call it Pretty Music – part 4.

-For anyone familiar with Stevie Wonder, the final refence should have been akin to playing tee ball.
+For anyone familiar with Stevie Wonder, the final reference should have been akin to playing tee ball.
 The source is You Are the Sunshine of My Life and the neighboring phrases “apple of Gordy’s eye” and “stay forever in his heart” should have jumped off the screen at you.

 And there you have it.
-Whether you tired and succeeded, tried and failed, or didn’t try at all, I hope you enjoyed both the journey through Michigan and through this modest tour of Stevie Wonder’s catalog.
+Whether you tried and succeeded, tried and failed, or didn’t try at all, I hope you enjoyed both the journey through Michigan and through this modest tour of Stevie Wonder’s catalog.

-The bonus track
+The bonus track.

 Unlike the early days of compact discs when, to differentiate them from the LPs, they often featured a hidden bonus track or two, the bonus song for the contest isn’t hidden at all.
 In setting forth the rules I noted that “the phrase appears more than once throughout this series.”
 In this instance, it’s the title of the final four posts – I call it pretty music.
 Producer Clarence Paul co-wrote the song I Call it Pretty Music but the Old People Call it the Blues with Berry Gordy, Jr. and Henry Cosby.
 It was the first song Wonder recorded for Motown and was released on the Tamla label.
 It just missed making the charts topping out at number 101.